Compare UK prices. 40+ products · 22 retailers scored

 Retatrutide is one of several next-generation compounds under active clinical investigation in the metabolic and obesity space.
 Two adjacent compounds researchers may encounter in the same context:

-All three compounds are unlicensed in the UK as of May 2026 and are available only through research-peptide retailers under research-use-only framing.
+All three compounds are unlicensed in the UK as of June 2026 and are available only through research-peptide retailers under research-use-only framing.

 Supply quality: why CoA practice matters more here

 For well-characterised research peptides such as BPC-157 or TB-500, multiple UK retailers have years of customer feedback and established supply relationships.
-For Retatrutide, the compound is more complex to synthesise correctly, the phase III trial data has not yet been published, and no pharmaceutical-grade UK supply exists outside of clinical trials.
+For Retatrutide, the compound is more complex to synthesise correctly, the Phase III trial data has not yet been published, and no pharmaceutical-grade UK supply exists outside of clinical trials.

-Unlike Mounjaro or Wegovy, which are supplied by Eli Lilly and Novo Nordisk respectively through regulated UK pharmacy channels, any Retatrutide sold by research-peptide retailers is not connected to Eli Lilly's manufacturing or quality-control process.
+Unlike Mounjaro or Wegovy, which are supplied by Eli Lilly and Novo Nordisk respectively through regulated UK pharmacy channels, any Retatrutide sold by research-peptide retailers is not connected to Eli Lilly\'s manufacturing or quality-control process.
 The compound in a research vial is produced by third-party peptide synthesis facilities.

 • · CoA (Certificate of Analysis) practice is the only public quality signal available.
 Retailers who publish CoAs via open subdomains or verifiable QR codes provide more accountability than those who gate CoAs behind email requests or do not publish them at all.